mortenivar/Jed-modes/README.sh.txt

                                     Keys

-Please not that some of the key combinations below may not work for you.
-For instance the <shift>-up key combo is defined in a library file called keydefs.sl, but the definition of the keysyms therein may or may not correspond to that of your own environment.
+Please note that some of the key combinations below may not work for you.
+For instance the <shift>-up key combo is defined in a library file called keydefs.sl, but the definitions of the keysyms therein may or may not correspond to that of your own environment.
 In my case, I have defined the following keys that did not correspond with my shell enviroment, like this: